historic-trails/website/sites/lanesfield-school.md

   image-url="lanesfield-school.jpg"
 %}
 ### The Lanesfield School as Representative of One-Room Schoolhouses
 The Lanesfield School suffered many of the same issues faced by other one-room schoolhouses.
-In 1870 the school had sixty-nine students enrolled (from ages five to twenty), but only had an average attendance of fifty-one.
-In 1897 the county superintendent stated that the schoolhouse was in disrepair--sparking a major cleanup effort by the town.[^NRF3] Despite these difficulties, the school played an essential role in the community.
+Beginning in 1870, the nearby town of Edgerton--and its new railroad station--siphoned away some of Lanesfield's population.
+Many buildings were left unused but the schoolhouse remained an important part of Lanesfield, serving all the children in the area.
+The school had sixty-nine students enrolled that year (from ages five to twenty), but only had an average attendance of fifty-one.
+In 1897 the county superintendent stated that the schoolhouse was in disrepair, sparking a major cleanup effort by the town.[^NRF3] Despite these difficulties, the school played an essential role in the community.
 In addition to its educational functions, the building also served as a community meeting place, polling station, and even a venue for school reunions.[^NRF4]
 ### Lightning  Strikes in 1903
 In a dramatic turn of events, the school building burned down in 1903 after being struck by lightning.
 Only the stone foundation of the building remained.
 After some timely reconstructive efforts, the school was largely in use again by 1904.[^NRF5]
 ### The End of the One-Room Schoolhouse